 The Absolute Basics for Success in Getting Down & Dirty!!

 Congratulations on making the commitment!
 Now it’s time to get ready for this event.
-Below is a list of philosophies, ideas and hints to help you have a great day at the Merrell Down & Dirty presented by Subaru.
+Below is a list of philosophies, ideas and hints to help you have a great day at the Down & Dirty presented by Keyes Automotive Group.